Random Ridge Winery

 For better or worse, richer or poorer, Bill has not chosen to send his wines out to competition, focusing on the making rather than the marketing.
 But the wines have been occasionally reviewed by those that manage to find them.
 Robert Parker’s assessment of the Random Ridge Cabernets in the Wine Advocate lauded “excellent winemaking . . . copious quantities of sweet, jammy black fruits intermixed with smoke, earth, and spice, . . . a dense, spicy wine with considerable potential, its forward charms are difficult to resist.
 Drink it over the next decade, but don't be surprised to see it develop more complexity, and last for 10 to 15 years.”
 Other reviewers have called Random Ridge a “phenomenon” and “hedonistic.”

 As the vineyard and wine production have grown over three decades and more, the modern world has reached Random Ridge.
-After 20 years off the grid, a connection to commercial electricity was achieved in 2000.
+After 20 years off the grid, connection to commercial electricity occurred in 2000.
 “So now, after the kids are grown, we finally have a refrigerator, a toaster, a tv, an ipod, and an ipad!”

-The dirt road is still rocky and the remote mountaintop is shared with wildlife, including coyotes, bobcats, mountain lions, snakes, foxes, rabbits, quail, owls, eagles, hawks, ravens, and abundant migratory bird species.
+The dirt road remains rocky and the remote mountaintop is still shared with wildlife, including coyotes, bobcats, mountain lions, snakes, foxes, rabbits, quail, owls, eagles, hawks, ravens, and abundant migratory bird species.
 The handmade house is full of art and Bill’s collection of “Hawaiiana” and exotic curios.
 Over thirty surfboards hang from the rafters.

 interior photos: Matty Thomas, mattyfoto.com